davidbstein/davidbstein.com/README.md

  `fish build.fish`

-> There's a good this fails because `can't find gem bundler (>= 0.a) with executable bundle`.
+> There's a good chance this fails because `can't find gem bundler (>= 0.a) with executable bundle`.
 Your ruby install is old. run `sudo gem update --system`